aessam/liteagent/docs/TEST_FEATURE_MATRIX.md

 This document maps tests to features in the LiteAgent codebase to help maintain test coverage as features evolve.

+## LLM-Proof Testing Approach

+To ensure reliable testing with LLMs, we follow these principles:

+1. **Test functionality that LLMs can't perform without tools**: Focus on tasks that require external information or capabilities that LLMs don't have, such as:
+   - Retrieving user-specific data (`test_get_user_data_class_method`)
+   - Processing complex calculations beyond LLM capabilities (`test_multiply_numbers_class_method`)
+   - Accessing API-only information

+2. **Use explicit instructions**: Tests should clearly instruct the LLM to use tools rather than relying on its own knowledge.

+3. **Verify tool usage**: Test assertions should primarily verify that tools were called with the correct parameters, rather than relying on response content which may vary.

+4. **Use markers for potentially flaky tests**: Tests of functionality that LLMs might try to perform themselves (like simple math) should be marked as optional with `@pytest.mark.optional`.

 ## Feature Intersection Matrix

 This matrix shows which combinations of features are tested together, highlighting both coverage and gaps with specific test names.